curiousest/curiousest.github.io/_drafts/tabum/2-1-pomegranates.md

 1. A worthy idea does not put blind trust in any idea, including this one. (optimizes for two or more purposes?)
 2. A worthy idea does not consume excessive resources.
-3. A worthy idea fosters technological advancement and young ideas.
+3. A worthy idea fosters technological advancement and new ideas.
 4. A worthy idea takes iterative care when applying change.
 5. A worthy idea seeks to become a simplifying force in complex environments.
 6.
 7. A worthy idea grows love.
-8. A worthy idea provides happiness.
+8. A worthy idea brings a balanced stimulation of positive emotions (positive signals) and non-stimulation of negative emotions (negative signals).
-9. A worthy idea honours the elder ideas that necessitated it.
+9. A worthy idea doesn't destroy or hide data.
 10. Cyclical / recursive?

 Yeah, I think I crossed the line when we go to education and government institutions and stuff.
 That's when you're starting to get into the institutionalized blind trust territory.
 Also, pomegranates aren't really pushing technology or youth forward.